 SHELL FROM FLAK SHIP He landed all right on D-Day, and came with us to our present post.
-It was our troop's task to attack enemy strongpoint just west of We got through the wire getting ready opened up on us from these ships that killed your son people. commander. now he wou was proud and honour have fought side grand lad, a credit not only to Commandos, but, above all, to h know how it saying that if ever you would me and talk about be only too glad to come
+It was our troop's task to attack enemy strongpoint just west of We got through the wire port getting ready just German some opened up on us from point-bl was a shell from one It range. these ships that killed your son died instantly. have since T d 18 grave. litt French gard corner or effor people. in tude. keed He h flowers. chums. inclu commander.
+Capt uow he wou that was proud and honour it. have fought side side bv brave soldi He was son. your grand lad, a credit not on and a to Commandos, but, above all, to know how it mu parents I you to read this, so I will fin saying that if ever you would me and talk about be only too glad to come The Winsford Chronicle 19 August 1944 part 2.
+The Captain who is mentioned above was Captain Terence Frederick Cousins